2018 WORKSHOP DATES @ ABHS:

 The Snares and Tenors will receive a stick bag that attaches to the side of the drum to hold extra sticks.

-Front Ensemble: Members of the pit may use any mallet they choose for the instrument they are playing.
+Frontline: Members of the Frontline may use any mallet they choose for the instrument they are playing.
 For your convenience, I recommend the following mallets and sticks, all of which are available through Vic Firth: (you are not required to buy all of the mallets)

 - M114 – Great for Marimba, also good for Vibes and Suspended Cymbal rolls.